mrosendin/vue-bulma-typeahead/README.md

 # Vue Bulma Typeahead

-> A Vue.js 2 typeahead component for the Bulma CSS framework
+> A simple Vue.js 2 Bulma CSS-styled component with a typeahead dropdown

 ## Installation